Notes on the Geography of Peninsular India: Mahabaleshwar

 The view back the other way toward the spot where the previous picture was taken.
 Note the terraces in the lower right.

 Hard to believe, but halfway up the hill there's a traffic jam in a subordinate hill-station, Panchgani, "Five Hills."

 There's also a remarkable bakery.

 A closer look at some terraces, cut wherever the slopes aren't too steep.

 Up top on the Mahabaleshwar Plateau: Christ Church, built in 1867.
 Austere, but it's in better shape than it would be, had the roof not been recently repaired.

-Mahabaleshwar traces its origin to Malcolm's army sanatarium.
+Mahabaleshwar traces its origin to Malcolm's army sanitarium.
 That was 1828.
-Fifty-some years years, the sanatarium, on the right here, and Bartle Hall, on the left, became an army officer's club.
+Fifty-some years years, the sanitarium, on the right here, and Bartle Hall, on the left, became an army officer's club.
 Now they're simply the Mahabaleshwar Club.